 Never allow the Battery to fully discharge.

 Even when Model 3 is not being driven, its Battery discharges very slowly to power the onboard electronics.
 The Battery can discharge at a rate of approximately 1% per day, though the discharge rate may vary depending on environmental factors (such as cold weather), vehicle configuration, and your selected settings on the touchscreen.
 Situations can arise in which you must leave Model 3 unplugged for an extended period of time (for example, at an airport when traveling).
 In these situations, keep the 1% in mind to ensure that you leave the Battery with a sufficient charge level.
 For example, over a two week period (14 days), the Battery may discharge by approximately 14%.

 Discharging the Battery to 0% may result in damage to vehicle components.
 To protect against a complete discharge, Model 3 enters a low-power consumption mode when the displayed charge level drops to approximately 0%.
 In this mode, the Battery stops supporting the onboard electronics and auxiliary low voltage battery.
-Once this low-power consumption mode is active, immediately plug in Model 3 to prevent a jump-start and low voltage battery replacement.
+Once this low-power consumption mode is active, immediately plug in Model 3 to prevent a jump start and low voltage battery replacement.

 NOTE: If Model 3 is unresponsive and does not unlock, open, or charge, the low voltage battery may be discharged.
-In this situation, try jump starting the low voltage battery (see Instructions for Transporters on page 219 for instructions on how to jump start the battery).
-If the vehicle is still unresponsive, contact Tesla.
+In this situation, try jump starting the low voltage battery (see Jump Starting on page 226).
+If the vehicle is still unresponsive, use the mobile app to schedule a service appointment.